palto42/install-from-github/README.md

 Add `-m`/`--prefer-musl` if you prefer musl over glibc variants (when applicable).
 This is the default behaviour in Alpine Linux.

+### Default user config

+The user may store a default project file at `~/.config/install-from-github/config.ini`.

 ### Notes

 * Dependencies: wget, grep, awk, tr (and dpkg or unzip or tar + gz or xz)